OpenGATE/Gate/docs/digitizer_and_detector_modeling.rst

 :math:`N_{phe}={N}_{ph} \cdot \bar{\epsilon} \cdot \bar{p} = LY \cdot E \cdot \bar{\epsilon} \cdot \bar{p}`

 In order to correctly apply a threshold on a phoswhich module, the threshold should be based on this number and not on the real energy.
-In this situation, to apply a threshold at this step of the digitizer chain, the threshold should be applied as explained in Thresholder & Upholder.
+In this situation, to apply a threshold at this step of the digitizer chain, the threshold should be applied as explained in :ref:`thresholder_upholder-label`.
 In this case, the GATE program knows that these modules have been used, and  will apply threshold based upon the number :math:`N_{pe}` rather than energy.
 The threshold set with this sigmoidal function in energy unit by the user is translated into number :math:`N_{pe}` with the lower light yield of the phoswish module.
 To retrieve the energy it is necessary to apply a calibration module.

 Calibration
 ~~~~~~~~~~~